Senior Vice President for Cyber, Intelligence, and Supply Chain Security Policy

-Before joining the Chamber, Roberti worked in the federal government as well as the private sector on international and national security affairs.
-He began his career as a corporate attorney with the global law firm Clifford Chance LLP, where his practice focused on international private equity, mergers & acquisitions, and securities transactions.
+Before joining the Chamber, Roberti served for nearly a decade in the federal government in the national security arena, with much of his work overseas.
+He began his career as a corporate attorney at a global law firm, where his practice focused on international private equity, mergers & acquisitions, and securities transactions.

-Roberti is a member of the New York Bar and the District of Columbia Bar.
-He earned his J.D. degree from Northwestern University School of Law and received B.A. degrees from the University of Illinois in political science and in German and commercial studies from the University of Illinois.
-He speaks German and Greek and has significant experience living and working overseas in a range of environments.
+Roberti earned a J.D. degree from the Northwestern University Pritzker School of Law and received B.A. degrees from the University of Illinois in political science and German.
+He speaks several foreign languages and has extensive experience living and working overseas in a range of environments.